 What makes a blog post high quality?

 Be helpful.
-The primary goal of your post is to discuss a topic and give useful instructions/ advices.
-You can add some personal insight but be careful to not overdo.
+The primary goal of your post is to discuss a topic and give useful instructions/ advice.
+You can add some personal insight but be careful to not overdo it.

 The goal is to create at least a few posts good enough for readers to come back and read them time after time.
 These posts will keep on getting traffic month after month.

 Solve problems.
-Track the most common issues mentioned from your readers in the comments or social media.
+Track the most common issues mentioned by your readers in the comments or on social media.
 Issues they struggle the most with.
-Then come with a response to solve those problems.
+Then come up with a response to solve those problems.
 Interested readers will find you soon.

 Write long descriptive posts.
 When a topic is interesting we want to learn more.
 You can not learn much from a short post.
 So try to write abundantly to satisfy the thirst of your readers.

-You do not have to uselessly add words just to meet a certain number of words, but if the topic can be elaborated, don’t refrain yourself from writing some more.
+You do not have to uselessly add words just to meet a certain number of words, but if the topic can be elaborated on, don't refrain from writing some more.
 You can use content optimization software to make your content more readable and optimized for search engines.

 Eyes on the Headlines.
 Headlines are very important for two main basic reasons.
 First, they are the first thing that will attract visitors and convert them to readers.

-Second, in headlines you can add keywords and make your posts rank higher in Google Search.
-So don’t take 5 minutes finding a good title.
-Spend 20 minutes and you won’t regret it.
+Second, in headlines, you can add keywords and make your posts rank higher in Google Search.
+So don't take 5 minutes to find a good title.
+Spend 20 minutes and you won't regret it.

 Note: Be careful not to create click-bait type of headlines.
 They are misleading and feel like cheating a visitor.
 If visitors feel like that the first time, they may not return back to your blog.
 You must create trust along with good content!